Accommodation in Seattle

-Seattle has a good range of accommodation from modern loft conversions in the city centre to larger family homes in the leafy suburbs, but expats will find that good properties are snapped up quickly.
-As is the case in most cities, properties in the suburbs will be more spacious and affordable than those found downtown.
+Seattle has a good range of accommodation, from modern loft conversions in the city centre to larger family homes in the leafy suburbs, but expats will find that good properties are snapped up quickly.
+As is the case in most cities, properties in the suburbs will generally be more spacious and affordable than those found downtown.
+Most rental properties come fully furnished.

 Finding accommodation in Seattle

-It is best to start the process of finding a home as soon as possible and it may be worth enlisting the help of a real estate professional who will be able to advise on suitable neighbourhoods and give house-hunters access to a larger number of potential properties in Seattle.
+It may be worth enlisting the help of a real estate agent who will be able to advise on suitable neighbourhoods and give house-hunters access to a larger number of potential properties in Seattle.
 Alternatively, expats can make use of listings in online property portals and local newspapers.

-Most rental properties come fully furnished.
-Utilities are not usually included in the rental price, so expats will need to factor in the cost of electricity and water.
-It is important to consider the cost of setting up a telephone line and internet connection too.
+Utilities aren't usually included in the rental price, so expats will need to factor in the cost of electricity and water.
+It's important to consider the cost of setting up a telephone line and internet connection too.